 3. Don’t Jump!

 SIEM solution deployments can get too big, too fast.
 It’s common for companies to just go all-in, deploying across the whole company all at once.
 A rushed approach is a perfect way to lose track of how your SIEM is deployed, creating a tsunami of security event data that overwhelms your team, and building frustration with the solution that can even lead to its abandonment.

 Instead, start slowly.
 Start by deploying in a few key network areas and let your team learn how to handle the system with the security event data logged from those areas.
 Let them decide how to analyze the SIEM solution’s correlated findings and where they will need to expand the SIEM’s reach.
 This step-by-step approach can be expanded as the team is ready to handle both the deployment and the system’s results.

-As an alternative to an SIEM solution deployment, consider Managed Detection and Response (MDR).
+As an alternative to a SIEM solution deployment, consider Managed Detection and Response (MDR).
 For small to medium-sized businesses or for any company whose IT team is already stretched thin, this saves time, energy, and ultimately money.
-In many cases the cost for Managed Detection and Response is the same or a little more than you pay for your SIEM alone, and MDR includes a SIEM.
+In many cases, the cost for Managed Detection and Response is the same or a little more than you pay for your SIEM alone, and MDR includes a SIEM.

 Managed Detection and Response brings you SIEM, along with the continuous monitoring, security expertise, time, and 100% focus to ensure your deployment is smooth, hassle-free, and done right the first time.